cal : Calendar¶

 For example the entry type “Internal” is marked “transparent”.

-A calendar entry can have a list of guests (also called presences or participants depending on the context).
-A guest is the fact that a given person is expected to attend or has been present at a given calendar entry.
+A calendar entry can have a list of guests.
+A guest is when a given person is expected to attend or has been present at a given calendar entry.
 Depending on the context the guests of a calendar entry may be labelled “guests”, “participants”, “presences”, …

 Every participant of a calendar entry can have a “role”.
 For example in a class meeting you might want to differentiate between the teacher and the pupils.